 The same concept applies to any facet of the supply chain.
-For example, warehouses may benefit from implementing mobile data collection solutions.
+For example, studies suggest warehouse employees may benefit from implementing mobile data collection solutions.
 Millennial employees may be less apt to take a job at a company that's still using archaic paper-and-pen methods.

 Beyond knowing where to look for future employees, businesses must know who to look for.
 That is, they must be able to answer the question, "What qualifications will I require of the candidate?"
 According to Supply Chain Digest, analytics is the answer.

 After all, data collection plays a key role in every step of the supply chain.
 Just consider the labyrinth of numbers obtained through barcode scanning, inventory control and warehouse management.
 Companies need employees who are capable of leveraging data collection tools in a way that streamlines processes and boosts productivity.

 Truly, companies need employees who have qualifications that match the complexity of the job, and the rapid adoption and advancement of technology demands higher skill sets.

 You may unsubscribe from these communications at anytime.